ikuhamada/state-doc/manual.rst

   Z1: Z position of the cell boundary

   CHARGE: Charge of the system.
-Note that positive value means deficit charge, while negative, excess charge.
+Note that positive value means deficit charge, while negative, excess charge

   Z_WALL: Z position of an artifical wall potential for electron